The Ultimate Travel Guide to Japan: Currency Tips & Must-Know Insights

 Final Tip: No matter how long you stay, having the right amount of cash is essential—exchange currency before arriving at Danesh Exchange for the best rates!

-1. Payment Methods: Cash vs. Cards vs. Digital Payments
+Payment Methods: Cash vs. Cards vs. Mobile Payments

 Japan is transitioning toward digital payments, but cash is still widely used.